Gauge structure of Yang-Mills theories with extra dimensions: Yang-Mills theories with extra dimensions

 where $\alpha^a(x,\bar x)$ are the gauge parameters and ${\cal D}^{ab}_M=\delta^{ab}\partial_M-g_{4+n}f^{abc}{\cal A}^c_M(x,\bar x)$ is the covariant derivative in the adjoint representation of the group.
-In the expression (\ref{LG}), ${\cal L}^{(\textbf{d}+d)}$ represents gauge- and Lorentz-invariant interactions of canonical dimension greater than $d$, formulated from curvatures ${\cal F}^a_{MN}$ and its covariant derivatives ${\cal D}^{ab_1}_{M_1}{\cal D}^{b_1b_2}_{M_2}\cdots{\cal D}^{b_{k-1}b_k}_{M_k} {\cal F}^{b_k}_{MN}$, multiplied by unknown coupling constants $ \lambda_{\textbf{d}}/\Lambda^{\textbf{d}} $.
+In Eq.~(\ref{LG}), ${\cal L}^{(\textbf{d}+d)}$ represents gauge- and Lorentz-invariant interactions of canonical dimension greater than $d$, formulated from curvatures ${\cal F}^a_{MN}$ and its covariant derivatives ${\cal D}^{ab_1}_{M_1}{\cal D}^{b_1b_2}_{M_2}\cdots{\cal D}^{b_{k-1}b_k}_{M_k} {\cal F}^{b_k}_{MN}$, multiplied by unknown coupling constants $ \lambda_{\textbf{d}}/\Lambda^{\textbf{d}} $.
 The first term in the right-hand side of Eq.~\eqref{LG} corresponds to a straightforward extension of the functional structure of the well-known Yang-Mills Lagrangian from four dimensions to $ d $ dimensions.
-Terms of greater dimension are suppressed by inverse powers of $\Lambda$, which is assumed to be far above the explored energies.
-In fact, according to the effective Lagrangian approach, this theory is valid only for energies less than $\Lambda$.
-We assume that the size of the extra dimensions is so large compared with this energies that it actually can be considered as infinite.
-This justifies the ${\rm ISO}(1,3+n)$ description of the effective theory~\eqref{LG}.
-Note that the first term in Eq.~\eqref{LG} does not depend on the $\Lambda$ scale, although it does depend on dimensionful coupling constant.
-As we see below, this term plays a central role in the $\{{\rm ISO}(1,3), \,SU(N,{\mathcal M}^{4})\}$ description.\\
+Terms of greater canonical dimension are suppressed by inverse powers of a fundamental scale $\Lambda$, which is assumed to be far above the explored energies.
+In fact, according to the effective Lagrangian approach, this theory is valid only for energies $<\Lambda$.
+We assume that the size of the extra dimensions is so large compared with these energies that it actually can be considered as infinite.
+This justifies the ${\rm ISO}(1,3+n)$ description of the effective theory given by Eq.~\eqref{LG}.
+Note that the first term in Eq.~\eqref{LG} does not depend on the $\Lambda$ scale, although it does depend on the dimensionful coupling constant $g_{4+n}$, which must be rescaled to obtain the correct dimensionless Yang-Mills coupling.
+As we see below, this term plays a central role in the ${\rm ISO}(1,3) \otimes {\rm SU}(N,{\mathcal M}^{4})$ description. \\